Sergyenko/CodeRetreatSkeleton/README.md

 `git checkout ruby`

+There is a RBENV installed in a VM, so you can choose which version of Ruby you need:

+`rbenv versions`
+`2.2.2 is set by default`

 Make sure all dependencies are in place:

 `bundle install`

 Prepare your tests firstly:

 `spec/solver_spec.rb`

-See they fail:
+See them fail:

 `bin/rspec --format doc`

 Write your code here:

 `lib/solver.rb`

 And run tests again!

-### Python Skeleton

-`git checkout python`